Mortgage

 Consider hiring a real estate agent and real estate attorney experienced with the condo searching and buying process.
 They can guide you through the condo association documents, including the association bylaws, recent regulations and budget, to help uncover any issues that may negatively impact your lifestyle.

 In addition to working with a knowledgeable real estate professional, you should do your own digging into the association management company.
 Find out if the condo association has been involved in any lawsuits or experienced frequent delinquencies.
-You should also meet the association president, board members and current residents if you’re able.
+Also, meet the association president, board members and current residents if you can.

-While amenities like a clubhouse and swimming pool are nice, you should make sure they’re amenities worth the price tag.
+While amenities like a clubhouse and swimming pool are nice, you should make sure they’re worth the price tag.
 Comparing amenities might help you narrow down your search.
-Mortgage lenders will also want to know what amenities the condo community will have when making their evaluation.
+Also, mortgage lenders will want to know what amenities the condo community will have when making their evaluation.

-If you’re hoping to make passive income with vacation rentals through platforms like Airbnb, you should check with the condo association first.
+If you’re hoping to make passive income with vacation rentals through platforms like Airbnb, check with the condo association first.
 Some associations may have rules about whether you can lease your condo.

 To know if buying a condo is worth it, you should evaluate all of the costs.
 Not only do you need to consider the principal and interest portion of your mortgage payments, you’ll also have condo insurance, association dues, property taxes and mortgage insurance (if applicable) to factor into your costs.